sumandoc/Python-Stuff/README.md

 # Python-Stuff
-Contains code examples from Dan Bader.
+Contains useful code examples helpful for beginners like me.